 |This coverage is required and complements students' regular U.S. primary health insurance coverage.|

 |This fee represents the housing provided during the program.|

-For course, itinerary or in-country information, please contact the Program Director.
+For course, itinerary or in-country information, please contact the Program Leader.
 For general questions or assistance with applying, contact EA Short-term Programs

 As a part of this program, you will engage in the following activities: